stephenberry/glaze/README.md

 > [!IMPORTANT]
 >
+> Glaze v4.0.0 (to be released) is under active development on `main`.
+This will introduce a faster default integer parser.
+However, decimal values and negative exponents will by default be rejected for safety and importance.
+It will still be possible through various approaches to parse decimal values into integers, but it won't be the default behavior.
+>
 > Glaze [v3.5.0](https://github.com/stephenberry/glaze/releases/tag/v3.5.0) renamed the format specifier from `json` to `JSON`.
 Also, `glz::detail::to_json` and `glz::detail::from_json` specializations change to `glz::detail::to<JSON` and `glz::detail::from<JSON`.
 [See release notes](https://github.com/stephenberry/glaze/releases/tag/v3.5.0) for more information.
 >
 > `glz::read_binary` and `glz::write_binary` were also renamed to `glz::read_beve` and `glz::write_beve`